HuanyuUSC/PoIntInt/IMPLEMENTATION_GUIDE.md

 ## Overview

-This guide shows how to use the new extensible CUDA gradient computation system.
+This guide shows how to use and extend the extensible CUDA gradient computation system.
 The system uses a registry pattern to allow different DoF types to provide their own CUDA kernels without modifying the core gradient computation code.

+**Related Documents:**
+- **[DESIGN_PROPOSAL.md](DESIGN_PROPOSAL.md)**: High-level architecture and design
+- **[DESIGN_EXTENSIBLE_GRADIENT.md](DESIGN_EXTENSIBLE_GRADIENT.md)**: Detailed design of the extensible gradient system

 ## Step 1: Register CUDA Kernels at Startup